 Ingredients You Will Need

-Here are the healthier ingredients you will need for this no noodle lasagna!
+Here are the healthier ingredients you will need for this zucchini lasagna!
 Find exact measurements below in the recipe card.

 - Zucchini: Zucchini is a star of this lasagna.
 Look for straight zucchini.